Charles Xavier (film character)

 Xavier has been a central figure of the film series, appearing in eleven live-action feature films and one television series.
-Patrick Stewart plays him in the X-Men films X-Men, X2, X-Men: The Last Stand, X-Men Origins: Wolverine, The Wolverine, and Logan, while James McAvoy stars as a younger Xavier in X-Men: First Class, X-Men: Apocalypse, Deadpool 2 and Dark Phoenix (Laurence Belcher portraying him as a child in the former film), and Harry Lloyd recurs as a younger Xavier in Legion.
-The former two actors both play him at different time periods in X-Men: Days of Future Past.
-It is implied that Xavier is one of the most powerful mutants in the world.
-Stewart reprises his role as Xavier in the Marvel Cinematic Universe (MCU) film Doctor Strange in the Multiverse of Madness (2022); depicted as an alternate version to the Xavier from the X-Men films, this Xavier is the leader of the Illuminati of Earth-838, and redesigned to match Cedric Smith's Professor X from X-Men: The Animated Series (1992–1997), depicted with the character's iconic green suit and yellow hover-chair.
-Additionally, Stewart has voiced Xavier in the video games X2: Wolverine's Revenge and X-Men: The Official Game, which tie into the film series.
-Stewart is set to reprise his role as Xavier in MCU film Avengers: Doomsday (2026).
+Patrick Stewart plays him in the films X-Men, X2, X-Men: The Last Stand, X-Men Origins: Wolverine, The Wolverine, and Logan, while James McAvoy stars as a younger Xavier in X-Men: First Class, X-Men: Apocalypse, Deadpool 2 and Dark Phoenix.
+The two actors both play him at different points in time in X-Men: Days of Future Past.
+Laurence Belcher portrays Xavier as a child in First Class, and Harry Lloyd portrays him in the television series Legion.
+Stewart returned to play alternate versions of Xavier in the Marvel Cinematic Universe (MCU) films Doctor Strange in the Multiverse of Madness (2022) and Avengers: Doomsday (2026).
+Additionally, Stewart has voiced Xavier in the video games X2: Wolverine's Revenge and X-Men: The Official Game, the latter of which ties directly into the film series.

 Although Xavier is American-born in the comics and in animation, he speaks with an English accent in the films.
 First Class establishes that he lived in the United States during childhood, though his mother speaks with an English accent, indicating he may have developed his accent because of her.
 Stewart's and McAvoy's performances as Xavier have received a universally positive critical reception, winning a Saturn Award.
 Stewart held the Guinness World Record for "longest career as a live-action Marvel character" from 2017 until 2021 alongside co-star Hugh Jackman, and outright from 2022 until 2024.
+A new incarnation of Professor X is set to be introduced for the MCU beginning with the untitled X-Men film (2028), with Christopher Abbott succeeding Stewart and McAvoy in the role.